🍷

 🎯Why Dutton-Goldfield Matters

 Dutton-Goldfield occupies a particular place in the Sonoma County Pinot Noir landscape: a winery that combines the deep generational roots of the Dutton family farming operation with serious cool-climate winemaking sensibility, producing Russian River Valley and Sonoma Coast wines that demonstrate both quality and consistency.
-The 2025 leadership transition, with Dan Goldfield stepping back and Melissa Stackhouse taking over, represents one of the more orderly winemaker handoffs in modern Sonoma.
-The continued involvement of Steve Dutton and the broader Dutton Ranch grower operation provides exceptional fruit-side continuity; Stackhouse's prior experience at La Crema and J Vineyards positions her well to maintain stylistic identity.
-For students and enthusiasts of Russian River Valley Pinot Noir, Dutton-Goldfield serves as a stable, substantial mid-tier benchmark anchored to one of the appellation's most established farming families.
+The 2025 leadership transition, with Dan Goldfield stepping back to Winemaker Emeritus and Melissa Stackhouse taking the head role after three vintages on site, represents one of the more orderly winemaker handoffs in modern Sonoma.
+The continued involvement of Steve Dutton and the broader Dutton Ranch grower operation provides exceptional fruit-side continuity.
+For students and enthusiasts of Russian River Valley Pinot Noir, Dutton-Goldfield serves as a stable mid-tier benchmark anchored to one of the appellation's most established farming families.

 • Combines Dutton family generational farming with serious cool-climate winemaking

-• 2025 leadership transition was orderly and well-documented; Steve Dutton provides fruit-side continuity
+• 2025 leadership transition was orderly: Stackhouse joined in 2022 and stepped up after three vintages; Steve Dutton provides fruit-side continuity

 • Mid-tier Russian River Valley benchmark for Pinot Noir and Chardonnay